knobs-dials/pexpecter/README.md

 ## TODO:
 - test the "remove rule" thing.
   I've rarely used this construction, so I'm not 100% on whether it still works as expected.
   The idea was that if everything should be answered once, rules can remove themselves to avoid accidentally matching something later.

 - special-cased exit for "nothing matches"?

+- I also intend to wrap some common boilerplate-ish code, e.g.
-- allow matching on stderr output.
+  - our own spawn wrapper, so that we can e.g. allow matching on stderr output.
 This seems to have a good idea: https://stackoverflow.com/questions/27179383/extracting-stderr-from-pexpect

 - read up on more peculiarities, like https://helpful.knobs-dials.com/index.php/Pexpect#pexpect